 |

-Within each industry, the five most profitable publicly traded and private companies in Canada, as identified by The Globe and Mail’s Report on Business, were studied.
-Due to the globalized nature of the business sector in Ontario, companies that were chosen either had headquarters, operated, and/or sold products in Ontario.
-This decision was based on the interconnectedness and complexity of business supply chains.
-Companies’ publicly available annual corporate social responsibility and sustainability reports, as well as webpages were examined for each business based on key word search terms of biodiversity, biological diversity, ecosystem, nature, and sustainability.
-These documents were obtained from company websites.
+Within each industry, the five most profitable publicly traded and private companies in Canada, as identified by the Globe and Mail’s Top 1000 Business Report, were included in the analysis.
+The selected companies either had headquarters, operations, and/or sold products in Ontario, considering the interconnectedness and complexity of business supply chains.
+We examined each company’s publicly available annual corporate social responsibility and sustainability reports, as well as their websites, using keyword searches for terms such as biodiversity, biological diversity, ecosystem, nature, and sustainability.

 Table 2: Stages of biodiversity concern for companies.
 See Potter et al. 2014 for list of criteria.